"Ski boots can take a real toll on your feet. They are cold, cramped, damp, and generally beat up."

 Winter, and especially ski boots, can take a real toll on your feet.
 At season's end, my feet are cold, cramped and generally beat up.
 I know that if my feet aren't happy, nothing else is...
 As a professional skier my feet take a lot of beatings, and over the years I have come up with my own way to keep my feet happy and healthy.
 Below are my three steps to maintaining what I call 'happy feet' after enduring even the most brutal conditions throughout the season.
 Photo: Liam Doran @liamjski

-Get the right gear!
-For me, of course, FITS socks are a no brainer.
-Their scientifically engineered perfect fit prevents any bunching or wrinkling, and their incredible wool fabric always keep my feet warm and dry!
-This season, I have been loving the Pro Ski sock because it has the perfect amount of cushioning to keep my feet nice and happy in my ski boots.
+FITS socks are a no brainer.
+The scientifically engineered perfect fit prevents any bunching or wrinkling, and their incredible wool will keep your feet warm and dry.

 Happy feet are the key to good days in the mountains, so take care of your feet so they can carry you wherever you want to go!